marcosbarbero/beautiful-jekyll/_posts/2018-02-17-multiple-mongodb-connectors-spring-boot-en.md

 >The sample project uses [Project Lombok](https://projectlombok.org/) to generate getters, setters, contructors, etc.

 ### Spring Boot MongoDB connection
-To create a `MongoTemplate` instance through Spring Boot we only need to provide Mongo Server details in Spring Boot specific property keys and Spring Boot on startup automatically creates a Mongo Connection with Mongo Template wrapper and let's us Auto wire wherever we want to use.
+To create a `MongoTemplate` instance through Spring Boot we only need to provide Mongo Server details in Spring Boot specific property keys and Spring Boot on startup automatically creates a Mongo Connection with `MongoTemplate` wrapper and let's us auto wire wherever we want to use.

 Below are the basic properties required for creating a `MongoTemplate`.